In This Article

 It enables your doctor to pinpoint the specific illness your child may have.

-At about 10 weeks of pregnancy, there’s enough fetal DNA in the mother’s bloodstream.
+At about ten weeks of pregnancy, there’s enough fetal DNA in the mother’s bloodstream.
 Women can take this prenatal DNA test to see if their baby has genetic disorders, such as:6

 At-home DNA testing kits are non-invasive and require a cheek swab sample.
 They also come with directions that are easy to follow.

-After you’re done with the sample collection, you can send it back for analysis.
+After completing the sample collection, you can send it back for analysis.
 You can access test results online after a few weeks.

 The cost of a DNA test during pregnancy depends on the type of test you’ll do.
-But many of these tests are not usually covered by health insurance.
+However, many of these tests are not usually covered by health insurance.

-Genetic screening may be advised if one or both parents have a family history of genetic disorders.
+Genetic testing may be advised if one or both parents have a family history of genetic disorders.
 Positive results can prepare your family for early treatment.

 DNA testing kits can also tell you which health problems you and your baby may be at risk for.
-It gives you the chance to create a diet and lifestyle that reduces their health risks.
+It allows you to create a diet and lifestyle that reduces your health risks.

 Know Your DNA Reviews